 How Often Should You Check Your Business Credit Score?

-Just a few months’ worth of payments to a vendor or credit card provider will generate a business credit score.
-Once you have confirmed that your score in fact exists, you should plan on checking it at least once year.
+A few months’ worth of payments to a vendor or credit card provider will generate a business credit score.
+Once you have confirmed that your score exists, you should plan on checking it at least once a year.
 Much like a personal credit report, mistakes happen with business credit profiles all the time.

 What Should You Do if You Have Poor Business Credit?